puli/composer-plugin/README.md

 echo $repo->get('/acme/blog/config/config.yml')->getContents();
 ```

-Read the [Puli at a Glance] if you want to learn more about Puli.
+Read [Puli at a Glance] if you want to learn more about Puli.

 Authors
 -------